xvrh/puppeteer-dart/README.md

   await Future.delayed(Duration(seconds: 3));
   await page.devTools.page.stopScreencast();

-  // Encode the frame in Gif and save it to a file.
+  // Encode all the frames in an animated Gif file.
   File('example/_rubkis_cube.gif')
       .writeAsBytesSync(image.GifEncoder().encodeAnimation(animation));

-  // Alternatively, save all the frames on disk and use ffmpeg to convert it to
+  // Alternatively, we can save all the frames on disk and use ffmpeg to convert
-  // video file. (like: ffmpeg -i frames/%3d.png -r 10 output.mp4)
+  // it to a video file. (for example: ffmpeg -i frames/%3d.png -r 10 output.mp4)

   await browser.close();
   await server.close(force: true);